 If the client has no minor children and has a fully signed agreement, they can file an uncontested divorce after six months of separation.
 Without an agreement, the term of separation is one year.

 Let Us Protect Your Interests

 Realistically, if no agreement is reached, by attempting to reach an agreement, we learn the goals and priorities of both the client and their spouse, which is a factor we consider when preparing for litigating the unresolved issues.
 Unfortunately, litigation is absolutely necessary in some situations.
 Preparation and knowledge is key in those cases as we present our client’s case in court.
-Therefore, listening is an important aspect of what we do at the Law Office of Deborah N. Arthur.
+Therefore, listening is an important aspect of what we do at the Law Office of Rebecca L. Evans.
 Call 703-278-2028 or contact us online today.
-From our office in Annandale, we help people throughout Northern Virginia.
+From our office in Springfield, we help people throughout Northern Virginia.